aadorian/RallyRoleBot/README.md

 # RallyRoleBot

 A bot for managing roles based on Rally.io holdings.
 It is ready to be deployed to `heroku` but it can also be deployed elsewhere.
-For `heroku` it is important that you set the `SECRET_TOKEN` enviromant variable!
+For `heroku` it is important that you set the `SECRET_TOKEN` enviroment variable!

 * `SECRET_TOKEN` - bot secret token obtained from discord.